7 Best Lever Action Rifles: Ultimate Guide

 Texas Brush Popper Review

-The Cimarron 1873 Texas Brush popper is a carbine variant of the rifle with a short 18-inch barrel and chambers either 45 Colt or .44-40.
-This beefy lever action was built with input from top SASS competitors to make a refined rifle for competition that remains true to the original.
+The Cimarron 1873 Texas Brush Popper is a carbine version of the rifle, sporting an 18-inch barrel and coming in .45 Colt or .44-40.
+Created with input from top SASS competitors, this sturdy lever action offers a refined rifle for competition while honoring the original design.

 Plus, it’s just awesome.
-The action is super slick and fast to work.
-Pulling that trigger delivers you a refined feeling with a smooth pull and a light break.
-The dark wood stock locks into your shoulder with a classic design, and you’ll have no issues finding the forward-mounted iron sights.
-Combined with the awesome trigger, those sights ensure you’ll hit where you’re aiming.
-The barrel goes from octagonal to round, and the case-hardened finish is brilliant and beautiful.
+The action is super smooth and fast.
+Pulling the trigger feels refined with a smooth, light break.
+The dark wood stock fits comfortably against your shoulder with its classic design, and the forward-mounted iron sights are easy to spot.
+With that awesome trigger and sights, hitting your target is a breeze.
+The barrel shifts from octagonal to round, and the case-hardened finish is stunning.

 Cimarron 1873 Texas Pros and Cons